stevehook/learn-angular/README.md

 ##Instructions

-You'll need an installation of ruby together with the active_support, sinatra and haml gems.
+You'll need an installation of ruby together with the activesupport, sinatra and haml gems.
 You can use bundler to set these up.

-Clone the repository and start the server from the projects root directory:
+Clone the repository, run `bundle install` and start the server from the projects root directory:

     # ruby app.rb